krugerk/beeminder-apidocs/source/index.html.md

 * `tmin` (string): Lower bound on x-axis; don't show data before this date; using yyyy-mm-dd date format.
 (In Graph Settings this is 'X-min')
 * `tmax` (string): Upper bound on x-axis; don't show data after this date; using yyyy-mm-dd date format.
 (In Graph Settings this is 'X-max')
 * `tags` (array): A list of the goal's tags.

+One of the three fields `goaldate`, `goalval`, and `rate` will return a null value.
+This indicates that the value is calculated based on the other two fields, as selected by the user.

 The goal types are shorthand for a collection of settings of more fundamental goal attributes.
 Note that changing the goal type of an already-created goal has no effect on those fundamental goal attributes.